Skip to content

 • 4Letting every agent create their own macros — without governance, macro libraries grow into hundreds of overlapping, inconsistent templates that are harder to use than writing from scratch.

-Five minutes to live, no IT ticket required.
+Under two minutes to live, no IT ticket required.